Frequently Asked Questions

 How is our union structured?

 All PhD students are welcome at any of our meetings and events, at any time.
-The meetings targeted at the most broad audience are our general body meetings, which happen monthly.
+The meetings targeted at the most broad audience are our general body meetings, which generally happens on the last Wednesday of each month, unless specified otherwise.
 We also have a disorientation event at the beginning of the year targeted at all new students, and monthly trainings for department stewards.

 What does it mean to be a member of the union?
 What benefits do I get?